art-institute-of-chicago/data-aggregator/docs/.sections/preface.md

 ### IIIF Manifests

-We also offer IIIF Manifest for all of our public domain artworks.
+We also offer IIIF Manifests for all of our public domain artworks.
 A manifest is a resource defined by the [IIIF Presentation API](https://iiif.io/api/presentation/2.0/).
 Each manifest contains artwork metadata—such as title, artist name, and copyright info—alongside a list of images associated with that artwork.

-You can access the manifest by appending `/manifest.json` after the artwork identifier.
+You can access the manifest by appending `/manifest.json` after the identifier in an artwork detail endpoint.
 For example, here is the manifest for [The Great Wave](https://www.artic.edu/artworks/24645/under-the-wave-off-kanagawa-kanagawa-oki-nami-ura-also-known-as-the-great-wave-from-the-series-thirty-six-views-of-mount-fuji-fugaku-sanjurokkei):

 ```
 https://api.artic.edu/api/v1/artworks/24645/manifest.json